-26 Raman Patel was a staff member at Brockwood for 15 years and continues his involvement there, and with KFI, in a consulting capacity.
-He works with Krishnamurti Link International (see pg.
-89), among other things travelling throughout the world to foster contact among those who are interested in K's teachings.
-He helped to build up Stream Garden Retreat Centre in southern Thailand.
+26 Raman Patel was a staff member at Brockwood for 17 years and continues his involvement there, currently as head of Krishnamurti Foundation Trust and the adult study Centre there.
+He works with the "Link" team (see pg.
+90), including travelling throughout the world to foster contact among those who are interested in the teachings; in a consulting capacity, this complements the outreach work of the several Foundations.
+He helped to build up Stream Garden Retreat Centre in southern Thailand and other centres in other parts of the world.